-Categories vs. tags.
-Tags vs. keywords.
-Aren't they all the same or at least similar enough to use the same terms for all three?
-Sorta, kinda, a little bit — not really.
+Categories vs. tags, tags vs. keywords—aren’t they all the same or at least similar enough to use the same terms for all three?
+Sort of, kind of, a little bit—no, actually.

-This is one of the top articles on my site written over 6 years ago.
-It has been refreshed to reflect new information and even more tips!
+This is one of the top articles on my site, written over six years ago.
+This is a refresh to reflect new information and even more tips!

 Organizing Your Data

-In almost every case, when site owners are left to their own devices, their SEO obsession kicks in.
-They assume that categories, tags and keyphrases are one in the same.
+When site owners are left to their own devices in almost every case, their SEO obsession kicks in.
+They assume that categories, tags, and keyphrases are the same.

-When site owners think about SEO and “keywords” they are inclined to put those keywords everywhere they can.
-In categories and tags too.
+When site owners think about SEO and “keywords,” they are inclined to include those keywords everywhere they can, including in categories and tags.

 Or worse…

-We've lost focus that your site should be about the user first — not search engines.
+We’ve lost focus on the idea that your site should be about the user first, not search engines.

 The following guide and analogies apply to your WooCommerce products as well.
-It's all about organizing your data in an intuitive way that makes it easy for your website visitors to gravitate to their interests.
-This is where putting on your customer hat can help to organize your site for your site visitors.
+It’s all about organizing your data intuitively, making it easy for website visitors to gravitate to their interests.
+Putting your customer hat on can help organize your site for visitors.

 Keywords/Keyphrases and Ranking Potential

-When it comes to SEO, “keywords” applies to the keyword phrases you have investigated and determined your target audience uses to find what you have to offer.
-Let's face it, the chance that you'll be above the fold on Google for a one-word “keyword” is not going to happen.
-Therefore, let's just wash that right out of our hair right now.
+When it comes to SEO, “keywords” apply to the keyword phrases you have researched and determined your target audience uses to find what you offer.
+Let’s face it: the chance you’ll be above the fold on Google for a one-word “keyword” will not happen.
+Therefore, let’s wash that right out of our hair right now.

-So, we look for 2-3 word keyword phrases that we are going to pepper throughout our content, in our post titles, descriptions and alt tags.
+So, we look for 2-3 word keyword phrases that we will pepper throughout our content, in our post titles, descriptions, and alt tags.
 Over time, the consistent and targeted use of these phrases can assist us in gaining relevant rankings.

 Again, over time.